oakmac/cljs101/README.md

 - parenthesis balancing
 - `def` forms
 - Strings
-- TODO: Numbers
+- TODO: Numbers and Math
 - Keywords
 - Maps
-- TODO: Vectors
+- Vectors
 - TODO: Sets

 These exercises do not contain much logic.
 They are more focused on practicing